 - From your USB device, click makeboot.bat to make the drive bootable

 Launching All In One PenDriveLinux from USB or in Windows

 There are two ways to run Pendrivelinux (1) Natively (2) Qemu:

-- For Native boot, reboot your computer and set your boot menu or BIOS to boot from the USB thumbdrive, save your settings and continue to boot
+- For Native boot, reboot your computer and set your boot menu or BIOS to boot from the USB flash drive, save your settings and continue to boot.

 User: root password: root

 Additional notes: A loopfile with a capacity of 256MB has already been created on the USB flash device.
 If you would like to use a larger loopfile for saving changes, boot using the Boot Live (non persistent) option.
 Then delete the mcnlive.loop file on your flash drive and create a new VFAT loopfile by clicking the Penguin in the Taskbar and navigating to Pendrivelinux-> Create persistent loop and following the onscreen instructions.

 The Remaster Live script used to create Pendrivelinux is included in the download as is seen in the screenshot above, just before the Create persistent loop entry.